JohnEspenhahn/Voterrific/README.md

 	All voting age people of the U.S. Targeted towards people from the age of 18-50 who are more likely to use computers and willing to try new, easier ways to become informed voters.
 * What is the cost and revenue breakdown?
-	The only costs are hosting and possibly some avertising.
+	The only costs are hosting and possibly some advertising.
 THe revenue will come from a small number of ads seamlessly included in the application and from donations
 	(The Sunlight Foundation is funded by donations so this is likely a viable option for some revenue).
 This, like most open-data projects, will likely be non-profit.

 Progress/Execution